Oil prices up two percent following U.S. sanctions on Venezuela

 The Trump administration's restrictions on Venezuelan crude, aimed at driving President Nicolas Maduro from power, stop short of banning U.S. companies from buying oil from the Latin American country.
 However, proceeds from such sales will be put in a "blocked account" that should deter PDVSA from shipping crude to the United States.

-"Today's price advance looked like a delayed reaction to yesterday's Venezuelan headlines as traders may have had second thoughts about the impact on domestic oil supplies," said Jim Ritterbusch, president of Ritterbusch and Associates in a note.
+"Today's price advance looked like a delayed reaction to yesterday's Venezuelan headlines as traders may have had second thoughts about the impact on domestic oil supplies," Jim Ritterbusch, president of Ritterbusch and Associates, said in a note.

-Venezuela's exports have already fallen to little more than 1 million barrels per day (bpd) in 2018 from 1.6 million bpd in 2017, according to Refinitiv ship-tracking data and trade sources.
+Venezuela's exports fell to little more than 1 million barrels per day (bpd) in 2018 from 1.6 million bpd in 2017, according to Refinitiv ship-tracking data and trade sources.

 Petromatrix estimated that Venezuelan exports will drop by about 500,000 barrels per day under current conditions.

-Russia, OPEC's biggest non-member ally, and China have both publicly denounced the sanctions.
+Russia, OPEC's biggest non-member ally, and China have both publicly denounced the U.S. sanctions.

 Meanwhile, Libya's biggest oilfield, El Sharara, will remain shut until departure of an armed group occupying the site, the head of National Oil Corp said.